Helping your elderly parents downsize. It seems such a practical thing for them to consider, doesn’t it?

 2. Think long-term

 It can be hard to think far enough ahead.
-You don’t want to have to repeat the move so worth considering potential long-term health and care needs; level access, walk-in showers, proximity to shops, GP, public transport etc. If you can bear to think about the worst case scenario – whatever that might be for your family – and work backwards from there – which could be single level living and full disability access.
+You don’t want to have to repeat the move so it’s worth considering potential long-term health and care needs.

 3. Plan what will go where in the new home